 The DCC shall at all times (subject to Planned Maintenance) provide and maintain a Batched Device CSR Web Service interface to which an Authorised Subscriber for Device Certificates may connect.

 The DCC shall ensure that the Batched Device CSR Web Service interface supports submission of Batched CSRs to the DCC and the subsequent issuance of Device Certificates by the DCC.

-SMKI Portal interface via the Internet

-The DCC shall at all times (subject to Planned Maintenance) provide and maintain an interface where a Party or RDP may connect to the SMKI Portal interface via the Internet using a compatible web browser.

-The DCC shall enable Parties or RDPs with access to the SMKI Portal interface via the Internet to:

-submit Organisation CSRs and retrieve resulting Organisation Certificates.
+[No longer in use]